Víctor Fernández

 Víctor Fernández Braulio (born 28 November 1960) is a Spanish football manager.

 He had four spells with his hometown team Zaragoza, winning the Copa del Rey in 1994 and the Cup Winners' Cup a year later.
 He also led Tenerife, Celta, Real Betis and Deportivo de La Coruña in La Liga, and won the Intercontinental Cup in a brief spell at Porto in 2004.

-Football career
+Career

 Zaragoza

 Fernández was born in Zaragoza, Aragon.
 Late into the 1990–91 season, aged only 30, he was promoted to hometown Real Zaragoza's first team, eventually leading it to the 17th league position and avoiding La Liga relegation in the playoffs against Real Murcia CF; at the time of his beginnings, he was the second youngest manager to ever coach in the league after Xabier Azkargorta.

 In the following years, Fernández helped Zaragoza consolidate in the top division, notably reconverting Gus Poyet from forward to attacking midfielder and winning the Copa del Rey in 1994 and the UEFA Cup Winners' Cup the next season.
 He was relieved of his duties on 8 November 1996, meeting the same fate the following year with his next club, CD Tenerife.